Hank found Jesus.

 He was excellent, a real man.

 Some women need it.
 Not all.
 Some.
-Said Hank.
+He said.

-That night, the passing thick aroma of a man great,
+Another night, the passing thick aroma of a great man,

 Profiting knuckles pummeled a small bride into academic duty,